explosion/spaCy/website/docs/api/spangroup.md

 ## SpanGroup.\_\_getitem\_\_ {#getitem tag="method"}

 Get a span from the group.
-Note, that a copy of the span is returned, so if any changes are made to this span, they are not going to be reflected in the corresponding member of the group.
-The group will need to be re-assigned for changes to be applied.
+Note that a copy of the span is returned, so if any changes are made to this span, they are not reflected in the corresponding member of the span group.
+The item or group will need to be reassigned for changes to be reflected in the span group.

 > #### Example
 >